-AT adopted a 2019 and is supported by our partners through the Tāmaki Makaurau Road Safety Governance Group.
+AT adopted a Vision Zero for Tāmaki Makaurau transport safety vision in 2019 and is supported by our partners through the Tāmaki Makaurau Road Safety Governance Group.
 Auckland's vision zero goal is that there will be no death or serious injury on the transport system by 2050.

 The vision zero approach puts people first and recognises that humans are vulnerable and will make mistakes.
 The transport system therefore needs to ensure that when those mistakes happen no one is killed or seriously injured.